dario-campagna/Bank-OCR-assignment/README.md

 You can configure CircleCI on your forked repositroy to set up a CI system.

 Under [Projects](https://github.com/dario-campagna/Bank-OCR-assignment/projects) you can find two projects presenting the Bank OCR kata in terms of user stories (using GitHub issues).
 They are examples of the use of GitHub Projects and Issues to organize and manage the work on a repository.
 You can create a similar project for your repository if you like.

+The first user story is done.
+There are two (disabled) acceptance tests related to the next issues you can work on.